keboola/connection-docs/components/data-apps/index.md

 ![Packages](/components/data-apps/data apps - packages.png)

 ### Git repository
-{% include warning.html content="In BETA we only support Github repositories." %}
+{% include warning.html content="In BETA we only support Github repositories. <br />Also, we only support MAIN as the main branch, not MASTER." %}

 Please provide feedback using the feedback button in your project." %}
 If you have a complex application, you can push your app sources into Github and link the repository in this section.